Constraints on a dark matter sub-halo near the Sun from pulsar timing

 An enhanced value for $N>1$ pulsars that are spatially close to each other can indicate the presence of a local enhancement in the mass density.
 As we argue in the Appendix, any local enhancement (above some threshold) for which pulsar timing is sensitive to must be due to dark matter sub-halos.

 We analyze the largest available dataset of pulsar binaries \cite{Donlonetal2024} for which Galactic accelerations can be cleanly derived and search for sources that display significant excess local acceleration.
 For the current set of 27 pulsar binaries for which we have measured Galactic accelerations from the drift rate of the binary period, there are 351 possible pairs of binaries, e.g. $N=2$.
 We further require these pairs of binaries are separated by no more than 0.5 kpc as the maximal gravitational sphere of influence for a sub-halo is limited by this (see Appendix).
-Thus, we require that the excess acceleration is both correlated and localized.
+Thus, we require that the deviation in the acceleration field is both correlated (experienced by multiple pulsars) and localized.
 We impose a localization requirement as excess power can also arise from disequilibrium features on larger (few kpc) scales.
-We set the minimal threshold for the excess power by requiring that it is larger than the maximal local contribution from the gas and stars in the Galaxy.
-We show in the Appendix that the maximal contribution to the local excess acceleration, $\bar{a}_{\rm ex}$, from stars and gas in our Galaxy is $\sim 2 \times 10^{-10}~\rm cm/s^{2}$.
-To be conservative, we require a threshold that is twice this amount, which can arise from the baryonic local distribution of mass in our Galaxy.
-The full pulsar sample that satisfies our selection criteria is given in Table \ref{tab:pulsar_sample}, which notes the binary pairs, the excess power, their common center $X,Y,Z$ in Galactocentric coordinates, and their separation.
+We set the minimal threshold for the deviation in the acceleration field by requiring that it is larger than the maximal local contribution from the gas and stars in the Galaxy.
+We show in the Appendix that the maximal contribution to $\Delta a$ from stars and gas in our Galaxy is $\sim 6 \times 10^{-10}~\rm cm/s^{2}$.
+The full pulsar sample that satisfies our selection criteria is given in Table \ref{tab:pulsar_sample}, which notes the binary pairs, the average absolute acceleration deviation, their common center $X,Y,Z$ in Galactocentric coordinates, and their separation.
 As the precision of direct acceleration measurements improves, one can better account for the baryon distribution in the Galaxy to probe even smaller and less massive dark matter sub-halos.
 Here, in this first work on measurements of dark matter sub-halos from direct acceleration measurements we impose this threshold acceleration limit to avoid contamination from stars and gas in constraining the properties of the sub-halo.
 We find that there is one pair from which we can constrain the properties of the sub-halo (Table \ref{tab:constraints}), and we provide upper limits for the sub-halo masses derived from the other pairs.